karthikvijay5227/karthikvijay5227/README.md

 - 👋 Hi, I’m @karthikvijay5227
 - 👀 I’m interested in coding
-- 🌱 I’m currently learning BTech CSE
+- 🌱 I’m currently learning BTech CSE at College of Engineering Chengannur
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 karthikvijay5227/karthikvijay5227 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.